-Savannah cardiovascular surgeon uses latest technology to help patients recover faster
+Savannah cardiothoracic surgeon uses latest technology to help patients recover faster

 Dr. Jeremy E. London